mikegostev/DBRuped/README.md

 ## What it is

-**DBRuped** is an online service that enables communication with **DBpedia** using natural languages.
-You can type your questions in English (or other languages) and get required data from DBpedia.
-Of course the right answer is not guaranteed.
-It depends on existence of required information in DBpedia and also ability of the system to convert you question to the right SPARQL query that highly depend on the question itself.
+**DBRuped** is an online service that facilitates communication with **DBpedia** using natural languages.
+You can type your questions in English (or other languages) and retrieve the required data from DBpedia.
+However, please note that the accuracy of the answers is not guaranteed.
+It depends on the availability of the required information in DBpedia and the system's ability to convert your question into the appropriate SPARQL query, which largely depends on the question itself.

 ## Why DBRuped was created

-**DBRuped** is an attempt of creative expansion of a challenge task for a candidate in SciBite company.
-No business ideas are connected to this project.
+**DBRuped** is an endeavour aimed at creatively expanding a challenge task for a candidate at SciBite company.
+This project is not associated with any business ideas.

 ## How DBRuped works

-**DBRuped** converts incoming NL (natural language) question into SPARQL query and that submit this query to DBpedia.
-With some chance it can return a reasonable answer. **DBRuped** converts NL queries with two ways.
-At first it utilises a set of predefined templates.
-It tries to find a template that matches an NL sentence and that build a SPARQL query according to the selected template.
-Apart from a query a template defines a one or more pattern for output formatting.
-If no pattern found for the sentence **DBRuped** switches to the second way.
-It connects to ChatGPT and send a prompt that requests converting NL sentence to DBpedia SPARQL query.
-With some chance (not so bad in general) ChatGPT provides a reasonable query that then is executed by DBpedia.
+**DBRuped** converts incoming natural language (NL) questions into SPARQL queries and submits them to DBpedia.
+With some chance, it can return a reasonable answer. **DBRuped** converts NL queries in two ways.
+Firstly, it utilizes a set of predefined templates.
+It attempts to find a template that matches an NL sentence and then builds a SPARQL query according to the selected template.
+In addition to a query, a template defines one or more patterns for output formatting.
+If no template is found for the sentence, **DBRuped** switches to the second method.
+It connects to ChatGPT and sends a prompt requesting the conversion of the NL sentence to a DBpedia SPARQL query.
+With some chance (which is generally not bad), ChatGPT provides a reasonable query that is then executed by DBpedia.

 ## How template definition looks like

-Templates are currently defined in a file */src/main/resources/templates/QuestionTemplates.txt* within the source tree.
-One file can hold multiple templates.
+Templates are currently defined in the file */src/main/resources/templates/QuestionTemplates.txt* within the source tree.
+One file can contain multiple templates.
 Here is an example:

 ```## Age related questions ##
 #QUESTION: How old is ${PERSON}?